sandialabs/Prove-It/readme.md

    to download and extract the Prove-It "database" files distributed in `__pv_it` folders throughout the Prove-It sub-folders.
 The `--clean` option will erase anything that may have been added to your local database before extracting the downloaded version.
+THIS FEATURE IS NOT CURRENTLY WORKING.
+WE HOPE TO RE-ENABLE IT SOON.

 4) It is intended that theory packages continue to be added and updated to cover an ever-expanding range of mathematical knowledge.
 Theory